New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Observations Data analysis

 \subsection{Observations}

 We have observed four fields which form part of the PanSTARRS Medium Deep Field survey \citep[][]{MDfields_Tonry2012}.
-A key aspect of the decision to monitor these fields was that the observing cadence of these fields allows it to detect transients with time-scales that match what we can achieve with our LOFAR survey.
-There are ten PanSTARRS Medium Deep Fields, which are observed nightly for several months and cover selected areas of the sky already monitored by previous surveys like the Sloan Digital Sky Survey \citep[SDSS;][]{SDSS_York2000}.
-We chose to monitor MD03, MD05, MD06, and MD07 because of their higher declinations which makes them appropriate targets for LOFAR.
-We chose to observe fields already covered by other surveys at different wavelengths in order to have data available in different portions of the electromagnetic spectrum.
-The coordinates of these fields can be found in Table~\ref{tab:obs fields}.
+We chose to monitor MD03, MD05, MD06 and MD07 because they can be observed at high elevation angles with LOFAR, where the sensitivity is optimised.
+Moreover, although beyond the scope of this paper, these fields are potentially very interesting for multi-wavelength studies.
+Field coordinates can be found in Table~\ref{tab:obs fields}.

 A detailed description of LOFAR can be found in \citet{LOFAR_vanHaarlem2013}.
-Our observations made use of 37 Dutch stations which span a range of projected baselines between about 30\,m to just under 80\,km.
-The primary beam full-width at half-maximum at 140\,MHz is about 3.0\,degrees and depends on the configuration of the array that is used.
-We used the LOFAR high band, covering a frequency range 120-240\,MHz.
-We observed using the High Band Aantennae (HBA) array in the configuration HBA DUAL INNER, which means that only half of the antennae of the remote stations are correlated.
+Our observations made use of 37 Dutch stations, which span a range of projected baselines between about 30\,m to just under 80\,km.
+We used the LOFAR High Band Antennae (HBA), which cover a frequency range 110-250\,MHz, although we observed from 115-190\,MHz only.
+The array configuration was HBA DUAL INNER, which means that only the inner half of the antennae of the remote stations are correlated.
 This means we reduced the remote HBA stations to the same size and the same field of view as the core HBA stations.
 Although this implies a small loss in sensitivity, commissioning tests have shown it to increase image quality.
-Our observations cover a total field of view of 27.92\,deg$^2$ in a circular region around each pointing direction, of which only the inner 15.48\,deg$^2$ have been searched as the outer part of the field of view is much noisier and the reliability of flux calibration drops significantly.
-The PanSTARRS fields cover only the central 7\,deg$^2$ of this area.
+The primary beam full-width at half-maximum at 140\,MHz is about 4.1\,degrees in the array configuration we used.
+Each snapshot of each field covers a total field of view of 27.92\,deg$^2$ in a circular region around the phase centre.
+However, only the inner 15.48\,deg$^2$ have been searched for transients, as the outer part of the field of view is much noisier and the flux calibration less reliable.